July in

 Heat index

-In July, the heat index is estimated at a sweltering 36°C (96.8°F).
-Adopt additional preventive measures, heat cramps and heat exhaustion are potential outcomes.
-Prolonged activity may trigger heatstroke.
+For July, the heat index is appraised at a sweltering 36°C (96.8°F).
+Emphasize additional safety, risk of heat cramps and heat exhaustion is high.
+Continuous activity might result in heatstroke.

 Humidity